Ryan-321/Memory/README.md

 - As a user, I want to know if a I win or loose.

-- As a user, I want cool images to keep me engaged in the game
+- As a user, I want cool images to keep the user engaged in the game

-- As a user, I want fun animations to keep me engaged in the game

 - As a user, I want to choose from different gameplay types, visual or difficulty